JohnGriffin01/JohnGriffin01/README.md

 ### Hi there, I'm John!
-I'm a recent graduate from the University of Colorado Boulder with a Bachelor of Arts in Computer Science and a Minor in Creative Technology & Design.
+I graduated in December of 2020 with a bachelor's degree in Computer Science and a minor in Creative Technology & Design.
+I'm a Software Engineer currently working remotely from Colorado.

 ### Also checkout my online portfolio at johnmgriffin.com
 <!--